Null-References/Uncertainty/Documentation/NEEDS_ASSESSMENT.md

     <br />

-Here, we will identify and assess our requirements as well as conduct a needs assessment.
+In this section, we will identify and assess our requirements as well as to conduct a needs assessment.